cosmicoptima/birdwatch/README.md

 # birdwatch

 Twitter scraper similar to Twint, but without the bloat.
+Supports higher rates than snscrape.

+Currently birdwatch works well for most use cases, but is a bit bare-bones and very unstable at higher speeds.

 ## usage